MOVO: Mobility from Madrid

 Also by using RevenueProtect, we saw that we were easily blocking bad traffic pre-authorization.
-Besides that, our chargeback win rate elevated at least 40% compared to our precious win rate while not changing anything in the challenge process.
+Besides that, our chargeback win rate was elevated by at least 40% compared to our previous win rate while not changing anything in the challenge process.

 We’re aware, and tentative in our approach, of each phase in the company's lifecycle and what this brings in regards to leadership, culture, individual and company needs, as well as potential problems to overcome.
 I believe that anticipating, and proactive awareness of, each phase of growth is a global process, not just Europe focused.
 There is a rising acknowledgment of the importance of company culture and authentic leadership.

 What's mostly underestimated, with the digital transformation of the economy and society, is the change in mindset and communication style that comes along with it.
 We’re already seeing leadership change in many cases from a male transactional style to a female collaborative style.